- Suicide Prevention

 - Child Psychopathology

-Julie Cerel, Ph.D. is a child clinical psychologist and an assistant professor in the College of Social Work at the University of Kentucky.
+Julie Cerel, Ph.D., is an Associate Professor and a licensed psychologist in the University of Kentucky College of Social Work.
 Dr. Cerel completed a three year postdoctoral fellowship (NIMH: T32) in Suicide Prevention at the University of Rochester prior to joining the faculty at UK in 2005.
-She completed her doctoral degree in clinical psychology from The Ohio State University in 2001 and an internship and clinical fellowship in child clinical psychology at West Virginia University.
+She completed her doctoral degree in clinical psychology from The Ohio State University and an internship and clinical fellowship in child clinical psychology at West Virginia University.
 Her undergraduate degree is from Kenyon College.

 Cerel specializes in research on suicide bereavement, suicide prevention and suicide attempt survivors.
 Cerel has been funded by SAMHSA, the Military Suicide Research Consortium (MSRC), American Foundation for Suicide Prevention and the Centers for Disease Control and Prevention (CDC).
 She is Board Chair for the American Association of Suicidology (www.suicidology.org) and has served as the Research Division director.
 She serves on the board of Kentucky Suicide Prevention Group (http://kentuckysuicideprevention.org/).